The 10 African Countries with the Happiest Teaching Environments

 South Africa has one of the most advanced education systems in Africa.
 Teachers in South Africa have access to modern technology, free professional development opportunities, and a supportive community.

-The country has a diverse student population, which offers a unique opportunity for teachers to gain multicultural experiences.
+The country has a diverse student population, which offers a unique opportunity for teachers to gain multicultural experience.

 Tanzania: